Tatwi/legend-of-hondo-classic/README.md

 To use this project you NEED:

 1. To understand how to build a server environement that can compile and run the SWGEmu server.
 See https://github.com/scurby for how to do that.
-2. A valid copy of the Star Wars Galaxies client, which one can usually find on Ebay.
+2. A valid copy of the Star Wars Galaxies client, which one can usually find on Ebay or Amazon.
 3. Some understanding of how use Virtualbox or VMWare, MySQL workbench, Lua scripting, and general experience using GNU/Linux.

+I wish this wasn't the case, but game client needs a server to bring it to life.
+That's just the way it was made and we work with what we're given, right? :)

-LoH only uses 5 of the 10 planets in SWG and it is intended for only a single person to use.
+LoH only uses 5 of the 10 planets (I may add another later) in SWG and it is intended for only a single person to use.
 Therefore its system requirements are quite low.
 Compiling the software in a virtual machine with 4 cores of my 3.5GHz AMD FX-8230 is about 2.5 times faster than compiling on my 1.8GHz dual core AMD Turion64x2 laptop.
 GCC loves integer cores!
 Running the server only requires about 1.5GB of RAM and it seems happy enough to live on a dual core system or virtual machine.
 Here is what I use:

 Server (Frankenputer):
 - Physical remains of a Dell Inspiron 1501 laptop, with custom desktop heatsink/fan.